nickShengY/clustered-llm-federated/README.md

-# Clustered Sampling: Low-Variance and Improved Representativity for Clients Selection in Federated Learning
+# Clustered Sampling: Low-Variance and Improved Representativity for Clients Selection in Federated Learning for LLM

-This paper can be found [here](http://proceedings.mlr.press/v139/fraboni21a.html).

 ## Download the dependencies

-This work is done using PyTorch 1.4.0 .
+This work is done using Flwr

 ## Datasets